 - the age and condition of the property

-- the area of the country you live in.
+- the area of the country you live in

 Tenants involvement in management decisions

-The council has to consult you about decisions that affect you.
-They should take your views into account when they make decisions about how your home is managed.
+The council should take your views into account when it makes decisions about the management of your home.
 This includes any decisions about whether your building (or estate) or all the council properties in your area should be sold to a housing association.